BloomTech-Labs/net-giver-work-order-management-fe/README.md

 ## Other Scripts

-🚫replace these examples with your own

-    * typecheck - runs the TypeScript compiler
     * build - creates a build of the application
     * start - starts the production server after a build is created
     * test - runs tests in **tests** directory \* eject - copy the configuration files and dependencies into the project so you have full control over them